 The joint acquisition will see GIC acquire the vast majority of the property (95 per cent), with Charter Hall to own the remaining 5 per cent.

-Located in a prime position in Canberra’s CBD with access to all major amenities and transport facilities, 50 Marcus Clarke is a modern A-grade office building with 40,000 sqm of net leasable area.
+Located in a prime position in Canberra’s CBD with access to all major amenities and transport facilities, 50 Marcus Clarke Street is a modern A-grade office building with 40,000 sqm of net leasable area.

 “We are pleased to acquire this iconic office building in Canberra’s CBD with Charter Hall, a leading market player with strong experience in the Canberra market,” GIC chief investment officer of real estate Lee Kok Sun said.

 “This acquisition will add to the diversification of GIC’s office portfolio across key cities in the Australian market where GIC has been investing in for many years.

 “With the opening of our Sydney office, we look forward to supporting the management of this asset and to generate more value-add with partners, such as Charter Hall.”

 Charter Hall managing director and group CEO David Harrison said the strategic acquisition further strengthens the company’s 15-year multi-sector relationship with GIC and reflected the company’s strong market position in Australia.

 “We are also pleased to advance our relationship with the Australian Government as a major tenant customer, and further increase our exposure to Canberra’s growing office market as our Office portfolio in Canberra approaches $1 billion,” Harrison added.